Cup0fCoffee/dotfiles/README.md

 - [ ] Add to do
 - [ ] Recover plugins from the plugins tracklist
 - [ ] Finish adding standart settings
+- [ ] Add descriptions to the top of each file